Is my state refund taxable income if I itemized my federal tax return?

 - You received a state or local income tax refund, credit, or offset.

-- You itemized deductions
+- You itemized deductions on your federal income tax return.

 You had the option to choose to deduct either state and local income taxes or general sales taxes.
 If you chose general sales taxes, none of your refund is taxable.